-What does the law say about electric bikes?
+What does the law say about electric bicycles?

-Electric bikes are gaining popularity thanks to their practicality and ecological impact.
-However, to drive safely and legally, it is essential to be familiar with the regulations in force.
+Electric bikes are gaining popularity due to their practicality and environmental impact.
+However, to ride safely and legally, it's essential to be familiar with the regulations in force.

-An electrically assisted bicycle (VAE) is defined by law as a bicycle equipped with an auxiliary electric motor.
-This motor must not exceed a power of 250 watts and must be activated only when the cyclist pedals, with a maximum speed of 25 km/h.
-So, there is no point looking for a 3000 watt bike, because it will no longer be considered a bike under the law, and the applicable regulations will be different.
+An electrically assisted bicycle (EAB) is defined by law as a bicycle equipped with an auxiliary electric motor.
+This motor must not exceed a power of 250 watts and must only activate when the cyclist pedals, with a maximum speed of 25 km/h.
+Therefore, there is no point in looking for a 3000 watt bicycle, as it will no longer be considered a bicycle under the law, and the applicable regulations will be different.

-The legislation also specifies that electric bicycles must respect the same rules as traditional bicycles in terms of traffic.
+The legislation also specifies that e-bikes must follow the same traffic rules as traditional bikes.
 They are allowed on cycle paths and roads , but prohibited on sidewalks .

-The standards in force for electric bicycles regulate both manufacturers and users to guarantee the safety and compliance of the latter.
+The standards in force for electric bicycles regulate both manufacturers and users in order to guarantee their safety and compliance.

-What are the standards for an electrically assisted bicycle?
-Manufacturers must ensure that bicycles meet the EN 15194 standard , which specifies safety, performance and manufacturing requirements.
-This standard includes rigorous testing for electrical components, such as batteries and motors, to prevent the risk of overheating and fire.
+What are the standards for an electric bike?
+Manufacturers must ensure that bikes meet the EN 15194 standard , which specifies safety, performance, and manufacturing requirements.
+This standard includes rigorous testing of electrical components, such as batteries and motors , to prevent the risk of overheating and fire.

-For users , standards require that electric bikes be equipped with certain safety devices.
-They must have front and rear lights , reflectors on the wheels and pedals, as well as a bell .
-The motor must also cut off automatically as soon as the speed reaches 25 km/h or the user stops pedaling , without forgetting the need to have an effective braking system that complies with safety standards.
+For users , standards require that electric bikes be equipped with certain safety features.
+They must have front and rear lights , reflectors on the wheels and pedals, and a bell .
+The motor must also automatically cut out as soon as the speed reaches 25 km/h or the user stops pedaling , not to mention the need for an efficient braking system that complies with safety standards.

 Mandatory and recommended equipment for electric bikes